|

 members of the CCARC, we are working with many different community groups and

 they depend on us to do our job in a professional manner.
-Rob Sisson/KE7IYU CCARC Community Service Director |
+To learn more, or to schedule an

 |

-CCARC Event and Activity
+CCARC Club Event and Club Activity

-Coordinators If you are responsible to plan an event or other
+Coordinators If you are responsible to plan an

-activity for the club, there is a form provided for you to fill out.
-It will be used by several people including
+event or other activity for the club, there is a form provided for you to

-Event Planning Form: Adobe pdf
+CCARC Event Planning Form: Adobe pdf Adobe

 |